Gleb001/LoanCalculator/README.md

 files in:
 * utilities ([see "Project Dictionary"](###Utility)));
-* other similar programmable elements (for obtaining constant variables or functions, for interacting with these elements, etc.)
+* other similar programmable elements (for obtaining constant variables or functions, for interacting with these elements, etc.).

 The general scheme of this project is presented below (the scheme designations are given above when describing the simplified project system): in a small project, inputs act as programmable elements